- Understand the dual relationship between economics and health: how poverty can affect health and how health problems can result in poverty

 In the past decade, there has been increasing recognition that poor health can lead to poverty.4 These interrelationships are linked with political, demographic, and social pressures.

-The first part of this chapter analyzes ...
+The first part of this chapter analyzes the growing evidence between “wealthier ...